kwal0203/data_generator/README.md

 ### Usage

-On the command-line navigate to a directory where you would like to place the application.
+On the command-line, navigate to a directory where you would like to place the application.

 Type the following command: